ddablib/ddablib.github.io/AboutBox/faqs.md

 # About Box Component FAQ

 This page has some frequently asked questions about the DelphiDabbler [About Box Component](https://delphidabbler.com/software/aboutbox).

-You can also try the component's [documentation](../AboutBox/index.md).
+> If you don't find an answer then read the component's [documentation](../AboutBox/index.md).
+If you still have no luck then you can read how to [ask a question](../faqs.md#cant-find-an-answer).

 ----